tinycrmgo/doc/quick-start.md

 ## Step 1: Login

-1. Navigate to the TinyCRM login page
+1. Navigate to the TinyCRM login page at [https://www.tinycrmgo.com](https://www.tinycrmgo.com)
 2. Enter your **email** and **password**
 3. Click **Login**